Florida Seller of Travel Registration No. ST36501

 Cruises to the Caribbean will be very warm—in the 80’s and 90’s—you will not need jackets and coats.
 On the other hand, the ship will be air-conditioned really cool—you should take a light dressy jacket, sweater, or shawl to wear at dinner, and to the theater.

 There is no limit to how much luggage you take on your cruise.
 However, look carefully at the following two choices:

 Choice Number 1.
 You take one carry-on with rollers (upright or spinner), up to 36” x 22” x 14”, and a personal item (laptop or purse).
 You take your luggage through security with you, and keep it with you until you get to your cabin.
 When it is time to get off the ship, you take your luggage off the ship with you.
-There is no chance any of your luggage will get delayed, damaged, broken into, or lost.
+There is no chance any of your luggage will get delayed, damaged, broken into, lost, or stolen.

 Choice Number 2.
 You take a bigger suitcase than above, or more than one.
 You will have to check

 your luggage at the ship, for delivery to your cabin later—as much as 5 or 6 or even 8 hours later—maybe not even in time for dinner.
 There is a chance some of your luggage might be damaged, broken into, left on the dock, or lost.
 You will have to leave your luggage outside your cabin door the last night of the cruise, to

 be picked up by the crew, and you will be

 given a number to retrieve your luggage.